A Singapore Government Agency WebsiteHow to identify

 Look for a lock ( )or https:// as an added precaution.
 Share sensitive information only on official, secure websites.

-*The Uniform Singapore Energy Price (USEP) is the half-hourly energy price in the Singapore Wholesale Electricity Market.
+The Uniform Singapore Energy Price (USEP) is the half-hourly energy price in the Singapore Wholesale Electricity Market.
 Energy withdrawal from the national grid is settled at the USEP.
+Since 2022, various measures were introduced to enhance Singapore’s energy security and resilience.
+In Q3 2023, Temporary Price Cap (TPC) was implemented to further mitigate episodes of extreme price volatility.
+The elevated USEP in Q2 2023 was attributable to higher demand for electricity and lower supply due to maintenance of generation facilities.

-*Data for 2023 is as at Jun-2023.
+Note: Data for 2024 was as at Jun-2024.

 Visit the Statistics section for more recent statistics on USEP.